Technology

 But change is hard, especially for lawyers.
 And especially when it comes to technology.

 In working with folks trying to adapt, we've found that one pain point is simply the mystery of tech.
-This cloud of confusion and abstractness that makes picking up new tools overwhelming.
+This cloud of confusion and abstractness that makes overwhelming picking up new tools.
 For many of us, technology feels both scary and annoying.
 It's a million programs and a million opportunities for things to go wrong.
 Functions to learn; malfunctions to deal with.

 And that's sad.
 Because technology holds the potential to empower every lawyer.
 It can take the monotonous and aggravating parts of legal practice right off your plate.
 It can open up new opportunities for your clients and colleagues.
 It can change (for the better) how you feel about your day-to-day job.